dphfox/Fusion/docs/api-reference/general/errors.md

 ## possiblyOutlives

 ```
-The Value object could be destroyed before the Computed that is use()-ing it;
+The use()-d Value object will be destroyed before the Computed that is use()-ing
-review the order they're created in, and what scopes they belong to.
+it; review the order they're created in, and what scopes they belong to.
 See
 discussion #292 on GitHub for advice.
 ```